espressomd/espresso/doc/sphinx/visualization.rst

 colors like ``red``, ``black`` etc., but one can also use hex colors like ``#ff0000``.
 The radii can be set to a float value.
 Then write your integration loop in a separate function, and call the update function of the visualizer to capture the current state of the system and visualize it.
 Note that the visualizer needs to be started by pressing space.

+Note that due to the need of a server running in the background, the visualizer is currently not able to run in multiple notebooks at once.
+Make sure only one kernel is running the visualizer at a time.

 Example code::